MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters-queries.md

 ![query activites](./media/queries-activity.png)

-In addition, you have the added ability to use the suggested queries as a starting point and modify them according to your needs and then save them as a new query to be used in the future.
-You can also create new queries from scratch.
+In addition, you can use the suggested queries as a starting point for a new query.
 First, select one of the suggested queries.
 Then, make changes as needed and finally click **Save as** to create a new **Saved query**.

 ## See Also